Prompt Injection is a Weakness, not a Vulnerability

 2. Improve underlying models - Continue advancing the state-of-the-art in prompt injection mitigation, but with realistic expectations about what’s possible.

 3. Rethink confidentiality assumptions - Don’t consider system prompts confidential, as prompt injection cannot be robustly mitigated anyway.
+Architect your systems assuming that any context provided to the LLM will be revealed to an end user.

 By shifting focus to the concrete business risks that stem from insecure LLM design patterns rather than the abstract concept of prompt injection itself, security teams can make meaningful progress in protecting AI systems while using resources efficiently.